Hip Replacement Implants

 Pain and suffering: An unexpected medical crisis can take a toll on you, both physically and mentally.
 We can’t undo the past, but we can help make your future as comfortable as possible.

-Defective Hip Replacement Attorneys Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island, New York and New Jersey
+Defective Hip Replacement Attorney Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island, New York And New Jersey

-If you have been suffering from a defective hip replacement, contact our experienced, dedicated personal injury and hip lawsuit attorneys today to discuss you situation and for a free, confidential case review.
+If you have been suffering from a defective hip replacement, contact our experienced, dedicated personal injury and hip lawsuit attorney today to discuss your situation and for a free, confidential case review.
 We accept personal injury and defective hip implant cases on a contingency basis, which means that you pay no attorney fees unless we recover compensation for you.
-Please give us a call at 718-509-6816 or contact us online today.
+Please give us a call at 347-318-4935 or contact us online today.